RedHatWorkshops/openshiftv3-ops-workshop/setting_up_nonha_ocp_cluster.md

 Copy the results (ctrl+c)

 # exit
-$ exit
+$
 ```

-Now perform the following steps on each node (repeat for every node)
+Now perform the following steps on each node (repeat for every node) from Master.
+Copy your `ocp-aws-key.pem` to the master to be able to run this.

 * SSH to the host and become root